Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-04.md

 - npm run coveralls
 ```

-This config script to use the latest stable version of node, build your project from the master branch, install node modules, and then run your npm test script followed by the coveralls script.
+This config script uses the latest stable version of node, builds your project from the master branch, install node modules, and then runs your npm test script followed by the coveralls script.

 The `coverall` script you haven't added yet!
 Coveralls is another service that provides more information about your builds.
-You'll do this in the next step.
+You'll set this up this in the next step.

 https://docs.travis-ci.com/user/tutorial/